streamlit/docs/content/library/advanced-features/app-testing/beyond-the-basics.md

 - `AppTest.session_state`
 - `AppTest.query_params`

-For all three attributes, you can read and update values using key notation, but not attribute notation.
+For all three attributes, you can read and update values using dict-like syntax.
+Note that you can use key notation but not attribute notation, unlike the associated commands in the main library.
 For example, the `.secrets` attribute for `AppTest` let's you use `at.secrets["my_key"]` but **_not_** `at.secrets.my_key`.
 For these attributes, the typical pattern is to declare any values before executing the first run of the app.
 Values can be inspected at any time in a test.

 There are a few extra considerations for secrets and Session State which we'll cover now.